Hai5edfm/Hai5edfm/README.md

 </div>

-#### I'm a self-taugh developer, I love to bring ideas to live and shape them until have amazing and detailed things people can find useful, feel comfortable with, and enjoy them.
+#### I'm a self-taugh developer, I love to bring ideas to live and shape them until have amazing and detailed things people can find useful, feel comfortable with, through UX/UI design, and enjoy them.

 #### I like to learn a lot of things in different subjects, such as:
  - Web development